Priory is the leading independent provider of behavioural care in the UK.

 For more information, please visit our safety, quality and compliance page.

-Priory Group was founded in 1980 with the purchase of Priory Hospital Roehampton, by an American healthcare company.
+Priory was founded in 1980 with the purchase of Priory Hospital Roehampton, by an independent healthcare company.
 The Roehampton site has been in continuous operation since its launch in 1872 by renowned Psychiatrist, Dr William Wood.
 Over the following decades, Priory acquired more hospitals and diversified its services.
 In 1993, Priory moved into specialist education services with the purchase of Jacques Hall Foundation, followed by an adolescent therapeutic community, in Manningtree, Essex.

 In September 2015, we acquired Life Works, one of the leading addiction and mental health hospitals in the UK, which joined our Healthcare division to continue supporting people with mental health conditions and addictive behaviours.
-At Life Works, we offer a range of treatments for people in the Surrey area, such as alcohol rehab, drug rehab, and eating disorder treatments.

 In December 2015, we acquired Progress Care, a leading provider of specialist education and care in Lancashire.
 Progress Care’s service for young adults became part of Priory Adult Care Services, and its children's service joined Priory Education and Children’s Services.

-In February 2016, Priory Group formally became part of Acadia Healthcare, one of the leading providers of behavioural care in the world.
+In February 2016, Priory formally became part of Acadia Healthcare, one of the leading providers of behavioural care in the world.

 Our purpose and behaviours

-The behaviours that Priory aspires to are:
+The five behaviours that Priory aspires to are:

 - Putting people first - we put the needs of our service users above all else